 Who should take this exam?

 The transcription performance portion of the exam consists of short items employing medical dictation and/or transcription that must be transcribed, proofread, and/or edited.
 It consists of dictation that is realistic and representative of that encountered under actual working conditions.
 Dictation is selected for its appropriate medical content.
-The practical portion of the exam is designed to test a candidate’s knowledge, skill, and ability to practice medical transcription effectively in today’s healthcare environment.
+The practical portion of the exam is designed to test a candidate’s knowledge, skill, and ability to practice healthcare documentation effectively in today’s healthcare environment.
 Emphasis in the practical portion of the exam is more on critical thinking skills rather than keyboarding, research, or other technical skills.

 - Eligibility and Requirements

 In addition, the Candidate Guide provides detailed information about exam registration, online proctoring, onsite testing, exam preparation, and requirements for credential maintenance and recredentialing.